Yelp/osxcollector_output_filters/README.md

                         extensions.
 ```

-## Contributing to OSXCollector
+## Contributing to OSXCollector Output Filters
 We encourage you to extend the functionality of OSXCollector to suit your needs.

-### Testing OSXCollector
+### Testing OSXCollector Output Filters
-A collection of tests for osxcollector is provided under the `tests` directory.
+A collection of tests for OSXCollector Output Filters is provided under the `tests` directory.
 In order to run these tests you must install [tox](https://pypi.python.org/pypi/tox):
 ```shell
 $ sudo pip install tox
 ```